Viking Global Investors LP Grows Position in Workday, Inc. (NASDAQ:WDAY)

 Shares of WDAY stock traded up $2.38 on Friday, reaching $169.96.
 2,040,242 shares of the stock were exchanged, compared to its average volume of 3,094,581.
 The company has a current ratio of 1.61, a quick ratio of 1.61 and a debt-to-equity ratio of 0.58.
 The business’s 50 day moving average price is $161.73 and its 200 day moving average price is $153.40.
 The company has a market capitalization of $43.51 billion, a price-to-earnings ratio of -217.90 and a beta of 1.35.
 Workday, Inc. has a twelve month low of $134.10 and a twelve month high of $307.81.

-Workday (NASDAQ:WDAY – Get Rating) last issued its earnings results on Thursday, August 25th.
-The software maker reported $0.83 EPS for the quarter, topping analysts’ consensus estimates of $0.80 by $0.03.
+Workday (NASDAQ:WDAY – Get Rating) last released its quarterly earnings data on Thursday, August 25th.
+The software maker reported $0.83 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.80 by $0.03.
 Workday had a negative net margin of 3.46% and a negative return on equity of 2.34%.
-During the same quarter in the prior year, the company earned $0.49 earnings per share.
+During the same period in the prior year, the firm earned $0.49 earnings per share.
 As a group, sell-side analysts expect that Workday, Inc. will post -0.65 earnings per share for the current fiscal year.

 Workday Company Profile